Trequetrum/blog-onesmallstep/content/derive_y_comb.md

 (lambda f, n: 1 if n==0 else n * f(n-1))(????????, 5)
 ```

 So now we have an anonymous function, but it takes a parameter that we're not sure how to fulfill.
 This next bit is admittedly a bit of a leap.
 What goes where the `????????` is sitting above?
-We want to pass in the function itself?
+Since it's a recursive call, the function we want is the same function itself!
 Can we do that?

-`f` is our stand-in for the recursive call.
-In that capacity we want `f` to be the very thing we're currently defining.
 If we could use names we might try something like this:

 ```Python
 r = lambda f, n: 1 if n==0 else n * f(n-1)